WatchOutNewsAgency/wona.github.com/_posts/2024-03-24-ncc-nss-nso.md

 **HR**: There are only 202 vacancies in the NCC in IIT Roorkee so only 202 students can be accommodated in NCC.
 This year, a total 260+ forms were filled but due to limitation of the vacancies only 202 were taken into the NCC.
 And this vacancy is maintained by the Govt. of India.
-It is not in their control.
+It is not in our control.

 **Watch Out!**: How are recruitments for NCC done?
 Some students complained of not being informed of the recruitment process in advance.
 By what means students are informed about the timing?
 Additionally, it's unclear how information about the timing and requirements for recruitment is communicated to the students.